pyhys/minimalmodbus/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-3. The pull request should work for currently supported Pyhton versions.
+3. The pull request should work for currently supported Python versions.
 Check Github Actions to make sure that the tests pass for all supported Python versions.